-- 8. On the FME Flow Core Hostname dialog, enter the hostname of the <coreHost> computer.
+- 8. On the FME Flow Core Hostname dialog, enter the hostname of the coreHost> computer.
+If there is more than one coreHost in your FME Flow architecture, specify the one to which you want the engine to connect.
 Additionally, if the machine hosting this installation of FME Engines is identified by a name other than that specified under Advanced, check Advanced and specify the alternate name. - 9.
 On the Database Server Type dialog, specify the database type that you specified when installing the FME Flow Core.
 If you specified a database other than the "FME Flow Database," enter the connection parameters in the next dialog. - 10.
 On the Database User dialog, specify the user name and password for the FME Flow Database that you specified when installing FME Flow. - 11.
 Complete the remaining dialogs of the FME Flow Installer.

 - 12. If this < engineHost > is connecting to a < coreHost > that also hosts the built-in FME Flow database and the initial FME engines, as with an Express Installation, allow the necessary connection to this machine: - a.
-On the coreHost, open file pg\hba.conf, located in %ALLUSERSPROFILE%\Safe Software\FME Flow\pgsql\data. - Note Unless modified, C:\ProgramData is the default value of the %ALLUSERSPROFILE% environment variable. - b.
+On the coreHost, open file pg_hba.conf, located in %ALLUSERSPROFILE%\Safe Software\FME Flow\pgsql\data. - Note Unless modified, C:\ProgramData is the default value of the %ALLUSERSPROFILE% environment variable. - b.
 Change the following lines: